Daniel JUÁREZ

 Pinkerton—Madama Butterfly

-Calaf—Turandot (in preparation)
+Calaf—Turandot (in concert)

 STRAUSS